nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div class="indented">
 <box type="important" icon=":fas-hourglass-half:" seamless>

-<span class="text-danger">**This task is time-sensitive.**</span> If done later than the [deadline](weeklySchedule.html#:~:text=for%20exact%20dates.-,Deadline%20for%20weekly%20tasks,-The%20soft%20deadline), it will not be counted as 'done' (i.e., no grace period). %%Reason: This is 'an early draft'; if done late, it is the 'final version' already.%%
+<span class="text-danger">**This task is time-sensitive.**</span> If done later than the [deadline](weeklySchedule.html#:~:text=for%20exact%20dates.-,Deadline%20for%20weekly%20tasks,-The%20soft%20deadline), it will not be counted as 'done' (i.e., no grace period). %%Reason: This is 'an early draft'; if done late, it can't count as 'early'.%%
 </box>
 </div>
 </div>